 Second, little is known about individuals who obtain first-time ASD diagnoses as adults.
-Many of these adults have other mental health concerns; in one study of young adults seeking a first time ASD diagnosis, 46% had a previous psychiatric diagnosis, and 53% had contact with mental health services (Geurts & Janson, 2012).
-Only 15% were employed full-time (Happe et al., 2016).
-These findings suggest that a population of individuals with high needs is being misdiagnosed or "missed" as children.
+Many of these adults have other mental health concerns; in one study of young adults seeking a first time ASD diagnosis, 46% had a previous psychiatric diagnosis, and 53% had contact with mental health services.
+Factorized as children.
 Research is needed to understand profiles of strengths and challenges of this population, to inform development of screening and diagnostic tools and best diagnostic practices for adult ASD referrals.
 Such research will need to take into account that adult psychiatric assessment traditionally relies on self-report, whereas ASD diagnostic practices rely more on direct observation in structured clinical settings and/or caregiver report.
 Childhood caregivers may not be available or may have difficulty recalling specific behaviors occurring many decades ago.
-Exclusive reliance on self-report may also not be ideal, due to possible limitations in insight, communicative difficulties, or over-reporting of symptoms to achieve secondary gain (e.g., in forensic settings, to obtain financial assistance).
+Exclusive reliance on self-report may also not be ideal, due to possible limitations in insight, communicative difficulties, or over-reporting of symptoms to achieve secondary gain (e.g., involvement in legal system, to obtain financial assistance).

-Third, we currently do not understand if and how later-life diagnosis affects mental health or well-being, or fosters identification of supports or interventions.
+Third, currently it is not known if and how later-life diagnosis affects mental health or well-being, or fosters identification of supports or interventions.
 Considering that state-funded support programs often require documentation of diagnosis prior to 18 or 22 years of age, it is unlikely that someone diagnosed in middle adulthood would be able to access ASD-related supports.
 Obtaining a diagnosis in the absence of appropriate services and supports may be detrimental to well-being for some individuals.
 On the other hand, they may benefit from private services, participation in online communities for individuals with ASD, etc. Research in this area is needed to educate adults self-referring for diagnosis about the possible benefits and risks of obtaining an ASD diagnosis, as well as to provide insights into the types of services that should be developed to support the adult's integration of diagnosis into their self-perceptions.